mbari-org/ecoz2-whale-cb/README.md

-# LPC Based K-Means Clustering on Whale Vocalizations
+# LPC Based Analysis and Clustering on Humpback Whale Vocalizations

-> Note: all generated data and plots are committed to this repository.
+> Note: All plots are committed to this repository, but, because of their
+> large size, not all source sound files or generated data.
-> See the setup section below if you want to reproduce the exercises.
+> See the setup section below if you want to reproduce the experiments.

-The exercises described here follow Juang et al (1982) for the implementation of the algorithm for codebook generation as well as in terms of corresponding evaluation based on distortion performance.
+The experiments described here follow Juang et al (1982) for the implementation of the algorithm for codebook generation as well as in terms of corresponding evaluation based on distortion performance.
 A general overview of LPC can be found on [wikipedia](https://en.wikipedia.org/wiki/Linear_predictive_coding).
 In our case, we are exploring this technique for clustering of whale sounds.

-In short, the steps followed in each exercise below are:
+In short, the steps followed in each experiment below are:

 - LPC analysis to generate training vectors for clustering from a given whale sound file.
 This generates a single "predictor" file containing